Top Youth Volunteers of 2019 Honored Nationwide

-The Prudential Spirit of Community Awards select 102 student volunteers to earn $1,000 awards, silver medallions and trip to nation’s capital
+The Prudential Spirit of Community Awards selects 102 student volunteers to earn $1,000 awards, silver medallions and trip to nation’s capital

-Each of the 102 State Honorees will receive $1,000, an engraved silver medallion and an all-expense-paid trip in early May to Washington, D.C. for four days of national recognition events.
-During the trip, 10 of them will be named America’s top youth volunteers of 2017.
+Each of the 102 State Honorees will receive $1,000, an engraved silver medallion and an all-expense-paid trip in early May to Washington, D.C., for four days of national recognition events.
+During the trip, 10 will be named America’s top youth volunteers of 2019.

 About The Prudential Spirit of Community Awards

 The Prudential Spirit of Community Awards represents the United States’ largest youth recognition program based solely on volunteer service.
-All public and private middle level and high schools in the country, as well as all Girl Scout councils, county 4-H organizations, American Red Cross chapters, YMCAs and HandsOn Network affiliates, were eligible to select a student or member for a local Prudential Spirit of Community Award.
+All public and private middle level and high schools in the country, as well as all Girl Scout councils, county 4-H organizations, American Red Cross chapters, YMCAs and affiliates of Points of Light’s HandsOn Network, were eligible to select a student or member for a local Prudential Spirit of Community Award.
 These Local Honorees were then reviewed by an independent judging panel, which selected State Honorees and Distinguished Finalists based on criteria including personal initiative, effort, impact and personal growth.

 - a gold medallion